ryanatkn/gro/src/lib/docs/tasks.md

 ## all tasks

 - [build](../build.task.ts) - build the project
-- [cert](../cert.task.ts) - creates a self-signed cert for https with openssl
 - [check](../check.task.ts) - check that everything is ready to commit
 - [clean](../clean.task.ts) - remove temporary dev and build files, and optionally prune git branches
 - [commit](../commit.task.ts) - commit and push to a new branch